meredoschi/gradcert/README.md

    I am still in the process of revising and refactoring some of the code for this international version.

-   This latest update includes additional text in English.
-The translation was completed, there are no missing keys.
+   This latest update includes additional text in English, such as localized help tooltips ("balloons") in the contact form.

-   Regarding the sample data (which may be loaded via *rake db:seed*), most of it is in Portuguese, such as states municipalities, countries, etc.  Street names are already in English, for the international version, but should still appear in the user interface as a prefix.
-This is normal and expected behaviour.
+   Regarding the sample data (which may be loaded via *rake db:seed*), most of it is in Portuguese, such as states municipalities, countries, etc.  Street names are already in English, for the international version.

    *Institutions and people's names are purely fictional.*